Skip to main content Skip to footer

 Background

-The dominant political party is Chama Cha Mapinduzi (CCM), which, together with its predecessor the Tanganyika African National Union (TANU), has ruled the country since independence.
-Samia Suluhu Hassan has been president since 2021.
-Under Hassan, Tanzania has engaged in a more active foreign policy, the business climate has been less erratic than under the previous administration of President Magufuli, and steps have been taken towards greater political freedom.
-Generally, however, policy changes under Hassan are expected to be limited.
-The CCM remains largely synonymous with the state, and political freedom is severely restricted.
+Politics remains dominated by the ruling party Chama Cha Mapinduzi (CCM), which, along with its predecessor TANU, has governed the country since independence.
+Since 2021, Samia Suluhu Hassan has been president.
+Under Samia, Tanzania has pursued a more active foreign policy, the business climate has become less erratic compared with the Magufuli years, and certain steps towards greater political freedom have been taken.
+However, overall political change is expected to remain limited under Samia.
+CCM remains largely synonymous with the state, and political freedom is significantly curtailed.
+At the same time, Tanzania retains a long tradition of political stability, which is a significant strength.

 Business environment

-Under President Hassan, political leadership has become more predictable, the country’s tax agency (the Tanzania Revenue Authority) has been less politicised and cross-border trade has increased thanks to improved relations with neighbouring countries.
-Rules and regulations on work permits for investors and foreign entrepreneurs have also been relaxed.
-This has made businesses more confident about the future and once again willing to make long-term investments.
+Under President Samia, political leadership has become more predictable, the tax authority is used less for political purposes, and cross-border trade has expanded thanks to improved relations with neighbouring countries.
+Rules on work permits for investors and foreign entrepreneurs have also become more generous.
+These changes are reflected in the World Bank’s WGI, where Tanzania’s rankings have improved slightly in recent years for rule of law, control of corruption, and government effectiveness.

 EKN’s policy